-Dr. Albayda is an Assistant Professor of Medicine in the Division of Rheumatology.
+Dr. Albayda is an Associate Professor of Medicine in the Division of Rheumatology.
 She obtained her medical degree from the University of Santo Tomas in the Philippines.
 Thereafter, she completed her internal medicine residency at New York Downtown Hospital where she also served as Chief Resident in the Department of Medicine.
 Dr. Albayda then pursued fellowship training in Rheumatology at the Johns Hopkins University School of Medicine after which she joined the faculty.

 As noted, Dr. Albayda has a special interest in the role of musculoskeletal ultrasound to further the understanding and care of the rheumatic diseases.
 These efforts are particularly focused on the evaluation of early inflammatory arthritis.
 In the field of myositis, her research is directed at understanding the role of ultrasound for diagnosis and follow-up of patients with inflammatory muscle disease.